maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_3.md

 ### Summary plots

-We can also just take the mean absolute value of the SHAP values for each feature to get a standard bar plot (produces stacked bars for multi-class outputs):
+We can also just take the mean absolute value of the SHAP values for each feature to get a standard bar plot.
+It produces stacked bars for multi-class outputs:

 ```python
 shap.summary_plot(shap_values, X_train, plot_type="bar")